-Security is an ever emerging topic, with numerous high profile breaches happening every day, there’s a big reason why new startups are focused on security related issues, and why so many developers are being cautioned about global network security.
-The FBI, the CIA, and the country wars themselves are testaments to the scale of hacking happening in the world, but it’s not just the big networks that need protection, it’s also your applications and websites that need to be secured, and protected against any unauthorised access.
-Due to the fact that the web is so huge, and so many technologies are involved at any given time, it is hard to keep track of everything that is happening within your app, to your app, and not to mention your serves.
-You need help, and we are here to give it!
+Security is an ever emerging topic, with numerous high profile breaches happening every day.
+There’s a big reason why new startups focus on security issues, and why so many developers are being cautious about global network security.
+The FBI, the CIA, and the country wars themselves are testaments to the scale of hacking happening in the world.
+But it’s not just the big networks that need protection, it’s also your applications and websites that need to be secured, and protected against any unauthorized access.
+Due to the fact that the web is so huge, it’s hard to keep track of everything that is happening within your app, to your app, and not to mention your servers.
+You need help, and we are here for you!

-Actually, it’s these amazing startups that are here to help you out with yours security concerns.
-The number of platforms that have risen from the ground up in recent years is staggering, but also flattering, because at one point during the web’s upbringing, security was a scarce topic, and nobody really bothered about it.
-Websites, communities, and software was easily being hacked into, and users data was being carried to the dark market, and sold for pretty pennies to the right buyers.
-It doesn’t meant that this isn’t happening in the world right, it probably is more than ever, but with greater secrecy.
-What matters to you as a developer or an engineer, is the overall state of security that you provide to your users during any of the development process phases of your software, apps, and websites.
+Actually, it’s these amazing startups that are here to help you out with your security concerns.
+The number of platforms that have risen from the ground up in recent years is staggering, but also flattering.
+That is because at one point during the web’s upbringing, security was a scarce topic; nobody really bothered about it.
+Websites, communities, and softwares were easily being hacked into.
+User data were being carried to the dark market and sold to the right buyers.
+Although, that doesn’t meant that this isn’t happening in the world; it probably is more than ever, but with greater secrecy.
+What matters is the overall state of security that you provide to your users during any of the development process phases of your software, apps, and websites.

-Your job is to ensure that there are certain layers of security provided for your users, so that in the unlikely event of a security breach, at least the data is hardened and protected to the best ability of modern software.
-Not to mention, having the tools to check your logs and other system related events against attacks can also unveil some unsettling information, but the sooner you get ahead of the hackers, the more pleasant your experience will be as someone who develops for the digital world.
+Your job is to ensure that there are certain layers of security provided for your users.
+That way, in the unlikely event of a security breach, the data is hardened and protected to the best ability of modern software.
+Not to mention, having the tools to check your logs and other system-related events against attacks can also unveil some unsettling information.
+But the sooner you get ahead of the hackers, the more pleasant your experience will be as someone who develops for the digital world.
 We got your back with these amazing startups that have invested their creative power to create tools and applications that will keep your digital projects sound and secure.

 StartSSL is for those who want an extra layer of SSL security for themselves, their clients, but also the eCommerce websites they manage.
-StartSSL’s certificates for eCommerce businesses have really grown in popularity, and display the potential of security layers that one can achieve through the use of premium platforms.
-StartSSL stands out because they provide much more than just SSL protection — the different packages offer different ways of authentication protection, automatic vulnerability detection and email security.
+Its certificates for eCommerce businesses have really grown in popularity, and display the potential of security layers that one can achieve through the use of premium platforms.
+StartSSL stands out because they provide much more than just SSL protection.
+The different packages offer different ways of authentication protection, automatic vulnerability detection and email security.

 Authentication security is so important because that’s the one place where the exchange of sensitive data happens.
-Login modules and signup boxes are often the places where hackers tried and capitalize on any vulnerabilities, and if developers aren’t being cautious enough, it can cause a lot of trouble for the company that they’re working for.
-Stormpath provides developers with an authentication platform but also an API that makes secure authentication a possibility once again.
-You can store all your data safely on Stormpath and access it through the many variants of an API, all user data can also be previewed within the Stormpath dashboard where you can preview even the most mundane of user details, yet all are still essential for the user to be able to use your app.
-Social login is also supported, which of course is tightened and hardened for maximum security.
+Login modules and signup boxes are often the places where hackers try to capitalize on any vulnerabilities.
+If developers aren’t being cautious enough, it can cause a lot of trouble for the site owners and visitors.
+Stormpath provides developers with an authentication platform and an API that makes secure authentication a possibility once again.
+You can store all your data safely on Stormpath and access it through the many variants of an API.
+You can preview all user data within the Stormpath dashboard.
+There, you can preview even the most mundane of user details.
+Stormpath also supports social login.
+Of course, it is tightened and hardened for maximum security.

 Qualys SSL Labs

-The Heartbleed bug tested the patience and the determination of the public developer community that uses OpenSSL in their security layers, it was one of the most high profile vulnerabilities in the recent decade, leaving millions of websites and serves open to serious attacks that could have (and most likely did) caused billions if not trillions of dollars in damages for those own businesses and any other paid ventures on the web.
-The SSL Server Test is a wonderful compliment to the many SSL services that we already talked about (and a few more still to come), with the SSL Server Test you can quickly assess what kind of vulnerabilities exist on your website in relation to SSL and what are the required steps for you to take in order to secure the layer more strongly.
+The Heartbleed bug-tested the patience and determination of the public developer community that uses OpenSSL in their security layers.
+It was one of the most high profile vulnerabilities in the recent decade, leaving millions of websites and serves open to serious attacks that could have (and most likely did) caused severe damages for businesses and any other paid ventures on the web.
+The SSL Server Test is a wonderful compliment to the many SSL services that we already talked about (and a few more still to come).
+With the SSL Server Test, you can quickly assess what kind of vulnerabilities exist on your website in relation to SSL and what actions you must take to strongly secure the layer.
 All analysis are graded with an output of information on how to solve any possible vulnerabilities that exist in the SSL layer of your website.

-OWASP is a household name when the talks comes to security.
-The OWASP project has helped to protect millions of websites and has helped millions of developers and webmasters to learn about concise security practices and tactics that need to be put in place when talking digital security.
-The Qualys audit tool will analyze your web applications through the OWASP’s recommended security checklist and give you concise insight in the level of security that your web apps are running, and explain in thorough detail how you can fix any potential vulnerabilities.
-It doesn’t hurt to run your project through this scanner once in awhile to make sure that you’re remaining on top of all the modern breaches, many of which extend on daily basis.
+OWASP is a household name when the talks come to security.
+The OWASP project has helped protect millions of websites and has helped millions of developers and webmasters learn about concise security practices and tactics that need to be put in place in terms of digital security.
+The Qualys audit tool will analyze your web applications through the OWASP’s recommended security checklist.
+Then, it will give you concise insights in your level of security and explain how you can fix any potential vulnerabilities.
+It doesn’t hurt to run your project through this scanner once in a while to make sure that you’re remaining on top of all the modern breaches, many of which extend on a daily basis.

 OTX IP Reputation Monitor

 Tinfoil is the modern security vulnerability scanner that works seamlessly after you enter your website URL in the scanner.
-Tinfoil then automatically assess the state of your website by executing several common vulnerability techniques against your website and giving you back a report on those vulnerabilities that returned back a positive factor.
-Here’s the part where OWASP comes in again, Tinfoil utilizes the OWASP security standard to check for the most popular ways that a hacker could hack your website, but it doesn’t stop there — once the OWASP checklist has been cleared, Tinfoil uses its own database of vulnerabilities to scan and analyze any potential high risks.
+It automatically assesses the state of your website by executing several common vulnerability techniques and providing a report on those vulnerabilities.
+Here’s the part where OWASP comes in again.
+Tinfoil utilizes the OWASP security standard to check for the most popular ways that a hacker could hack your website.
+But it doesn’t stop there; once the OWASP checklist has been cleared, Tinfoil uses its own database of vulnerabilities to scan and analyze any potential high risks.
 The reports are easy to follow and also provide detailed data analysis reports that you can present to your team members, or those who are in charge of the security aspects of your website/application.

 Report-URI focuses around the security of external and third-party resources that are being added to the workflow of your apps and websites.
-The CSP protection enables you to create a list of external sources that would be approved by you to be loaded externally, whereas any resources that aren’t on that list would be declined.
+The CSP protection enables you to create a list of external sources that would be approved by you to be loaded externally.
+Whereas, any resources that aren’t on that list would be declined.
 This helps to prevent common attacks such as XSS — cross-site scripting.
-The HPKP module in turn protects your apps from any resources that have breached certificates or are known to have breached certificates.
-These are two deep layers of security that you can add to your apps, and are worth experimenting with to gain better understanding of how they could help to keep your apps secure and healthy.
+The HPKP module, in turn, protects your apps from any resources that have breached certificates.
+These are two deep layers of security that you can add to your apps, and are worth experimenting with to gain a better understanding of how they could help keep your apps secure and healthy.

 Want a free digital protection certification from a reputable provider such as WoSign?
-Sure.. just type in your domain and you can get started right away.
-This is another Internet of Things initiative where companies want to give back to the global web, and want to work in tandem to protect the global web for unauthorized attacks.
+Just type in your domain and you can start right away!
+This is another Internet of Things initiative where companies want to give back to the global web, and want to work in tandem to protect the global web from unauthorized attacks.
 On top of the free SSL certification, WoSign will happily issue free email certificate too, because email is the most used means of communication on the web, and the amount of sensitive data that passes through email channels is unaccountable for.
 Great to see that such premium companies are taking the first step to help make the web a much more secure place to hang out at.

 Auth0 also specializes in identity protection for developers.
 You can save yourself a ton of time by hooking your apps in the Auth0 cloud to ensure that any login management is always going to be secure.
-Start by creating your app and connecting it to Auth0, then choose the platforms that you want to enable secure identification for, add a couple of users, setup the identity rules and create a custom login page that will be protected with the extensive layers of security that Auth0 provides you with.
+Start by creating your app and connecting it to Auth0, then choose the platforms that you want to enable secure identification for.
+Add a couple of users, setup the identity rules and create a custom login page that will get the protection with the extensive layers of security that Auth0 provides you with.

-RingCaptcha takes two-factor authentication a little further, if your data security is important to you and you wish to give users a real way of protecting themselves, why not employ this method of an verification that involves the user receiving a message on their phone with an activation code that could only be verified by the person who owns the phone.
-This kind of security methods are becoming increasingly popular because of how personalized they are to the user.
+RingCaptcha takes two-factor authentication a little further; if your data security is important to you and you wish to give users a real way of protecting themselves, why not employ this method of an verification?
+It involves the user receiving a message on their phone with an activation code that could only be verified by the phone owner himself.
+This kind of security methods are becoming increasingly popular because of how personalized they are.

-Duo is amongst the most revered security companies, thanks to their dedication to the craft and the utilization of their available resources to create more personal security layers, though their main product is the two-factor authentication that can protect apps, and websites alike.
-The API that Duo provides to developers makes the process of integrating two-step authentication within your apps and software a breeze, a truly revolutionary way of giving users the security protection that they so desperately seek.
+Duo is amongst the most revered security companies, thanks to their dedication to the craft and the utilization of their available resources to create more personal security layers.
+Although, their main product is the two-factor authentication that can protect apps and websites alike.
+The API that Duo provides to developers makes the process of integrating two-step authentication within your apps and software a breeze.
+This is a truly revolutionary way of giving users the security protection that they so desperately seek.
 Duo utilizes the mobile smartphone that you’re always carrying with you to ensure that any app that’s protected with Duo will double check with you through personalized security checks that come directly to your smartphone.
 Duo follows an agile development cycle, releasing updates in hours and days compared to several months and quarters, typical of other two-factor vendors.

 Crypteron is as useful for developers as it is for agencies and enterprise-level companies.
-Crypteron works closely with developers to provide concise security protection for applications that you build in the cloud accessible to everyone.
+It works closely with developers to provide concise security protection for applications that you build in the cloud.
 With a range of different products, you can start securing your databases and direct application calls.

 Erik’s Pony Checkup

 Django’s the most popular web development framework for Python.
-Thousands of developers use Django in their daily workflow, but how many developers actually bother to check their code against common vulnerabilities?
-That’s what the Erik’s Pony Checkup has been built for, to allow Django developers and users to quickly assess their website for any potential serious security risks.
+Thousands of developers use Django in their daily workflow But how many developers actually bother to check their code against common vulnerabilities?
+That’s what the Erik’s Pony Checkup is for, to allow Django developers and users to quickly assess their website for any potential serious security risks.

-LoginTC will ask you directly whether the user that is trying to access your account is really you.
+LoginTC will directly ask you whether the user that is trying to access your account is really you.
 It will provide details of the login attempt and simply ask you to either allow or deny the connection to the app.
-A wonderful security layer that should be embraced by more companies.
+A wonderful security layer that companies should embrace more.